Points of Interest Along the Thames

 Hampton Court Palace.
 The last stop on the tour, was built in 1515 by Cardinal Wolesey and presented to King Henry VIII in 1529.

-The tudor palace houses a large collection of orginal arms, armour, tapestries and fine paintings.
+The Tudor palace houses a large collection of original arms, armour, tapestries and fine paintings.
 It is famous for its gardens, maze and the Great Vine, planted in 1769.